ypark9/yopa.page/content/blog/2023-06-17-Best-Practices-for-Defining-Paths-For-RESTful-APIs.md

 ---
-title: AWS API Gateway - Path Parameters
+title: Best Practices for Defining Paths for RESTful APIs
 date: 2023-06-17T01:25:00-04:00
 author: Yoonsoo Park
 description: "Defining Path Parameters"
 categories:
-  - AWS
+  - REST API
 tags:
-  - AWS API Gateway
+  - Paths
 ---

-## Best Practices for Defining Paths in AWS API Gateway
+## Best Practices for Defining Paths for RESTful APIs

 When creating RESTful APIs, it's important to adhere to the best practices for defining paths.
 Below are a few guidelines: